SERVICES AND FEES

 Non-evaluative reports provide a verbatim record of a child's thoughts on a family dispute without analysis

-Evaluative Reports include additional verbatim interview information from parents and collaterals and may provide limited analysis
+Evaluative Reports include additional verbatim interview information from parents and collaterals and may provide analysis and recommendations based on the interviews intended to open pathways towards resolution.

 Non-Evaluative Reports